 Occurs a couple time in Siren 2, although you're more likely to hear them hissing and then immediately run off given the poorly lit/dark environments.
 Lampshaded occasionally in this YouTube walkthrough.

-First Encounter Assault Recon: In the Exeunt Omnes level, something resembling the Assassins from later in the game jumps into the water in front of you, then vanishes.
+First Encounter Assault Recon: In the Exeunt Omnes level, an Assassin jumps into the water in front of you, then vanishes before you can kill it.
+Another can be briefly seen in the First Encounter level.
 Many other variations of this trope abound in the series.

 Dead Space 2 lots of these.
 The most embarrassing is a cartoon sun prop falling from the ceiling.